ziapeltagames/six-winters/docs/TURN_OVERVIEW.md

+# Rules Outline

+A turn in _Six Winters_ is composed of the following phases.

 # Refresh

 * Any exhausted cards are refreshed

-# Movement
+* Player may end season during any refresh phase
+     * Players who voluntarily end their season may still take actions with one character in spotlight locations until all players are done
+          * Progress cards are still drawn for any obstacle and location triggers in spotlight locations

-* Move characters
+# Move Characters

 * Move to any location in the same mission area or to a spotlight location
-        * May not move if any obstacles are at current location
-     * If no characters in group are at a mission location, the season is over for that player
+     * Must leave at least one character in current mission area

-* Move obstacles
+# Move Obstacles

+* Any obstacles at mission locations with no characters are moved to the mission staging area
-     * May move obstacles to any location where a character is
+* Players may move any obstacles from the staging area to any location with characters

 # Discord